 Can I find work in Greece?

 Jobs in Greece are hard to come by, even for Greeks.
-The easiest way to move over is to go over on a company transfer, but even that is less likely than before.
-For the foreseeable future, most expats working in Greece will be teaching English or working in the tourism industry.
+The easiest way to move over is to go over on a company transfer.
+Otherwise, most expats working in Greece either teach English or work in the tourism industry.

 Do I need a car in Greece?

 In the cities, the manoeuvrability of a scooter may be less stressful than a car in the notorious Greek traffic.
 At the same time, cities like Athens and Thessaloniki have very reliable public bus transport systems.

 Moving between cities can be done by bus or, in some cases, by train.
 Those wanting to make the journey in a low-slung commercial car may have problems travelling on some of the rural roads, although, for the most part, Greece has a highly developed transport infrastructure.

 Is it worth learning Greek?

-Learning Greek is essential.
-While many Greeks can understand English, there also many who can't.
-It is the best way to integrate into society and deal with some of the culture shock in Greece.
+Learning Greek is the best way to integrate into society and deal with some of the culture shock in Greece.
 Aside from having highly specialised expertise, it is also the only realistic way to stand a chance at being competitive in the Greek job market.